Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/overview/_index.md

 #### Log entry

 Each log entry adheres to the [OpenTelemetry Logs Data Model](https://opentelemetry.io/docs/specs/otel/logs/data-model/).
-Available information depend on the log scope and on whether **Tracing** is enabled for this plugin.
+The available information depends on the log scope and on whether [**tracing**](#tracing) is enabled for this plugin.

 Every log entry includes the following fields:
 - `Timestamp`: Time when the event occurred.